-If you have a sedentary lifestyle, the Doberman Pinschers breed might not be for you.
+The Doberman Pinschers breed might not be for you if you have a sedentary lifestyle.
 An average Dobie needs 2 hours of physical exercise and mental stimulation every day.
 Negligence of these needs will make them prone to destructive behaviour and hyperactivity.

-Because of the Doberman Pinscher’s high energy levels, he is not suited for apartment dwelling.
+Because of the Doberman Pinscher’s high energy levels, he is not suited for apartment dwellings.

 Do not forget to carry out other grooming routines.
 Bathing should be done occasionally when it’s required.
 Trim his nails and clean his ears weekly.

 Brush the Doberman Pinscher’s teeth daily, if possible.
 Twice or thrice a week at the minimum.
 You may supplement his dental care with dental dog chews as they can help remove tartar and prevent bad breath; however, they are not a replacement for the regular dental cleaning routine.

 What are the not so good sides of having a Doberman Pinscher as a family pet?